For more information, read our print-friendly, downloadable brochure on Creutzfeldt-Jakob disease.

 - Persistent pain or other strange sensations.

 CJD is difficult to diagnose, especially in the beginning.
+There is no test to accurately diagnose CJD in a living person.
+The best way to confirm whether a person has had the disease is to examine brain tissue via an autopsy.
 However, the following procedures can help detect whether the disease is present.

 Detailed medical history